 Long power interruptions have caused people to look for alternative options.
 With continuous technological improvement over the years, UPS has presented itself as a much superior option to a generator.
 Read on to know why!

-Under normal conditions, the AC current powers the operations.
-Simultaneously, it charges the batteries storing the energy in the form of DC current.
-In case of a power outage, a UPS draws DC current stored in batteries and converts it to AC power.
-When this happens, a static switch stops the battery from charging while the inverter starts supplying the stored battery power to the AC load.
+Under normal conditions, the AC powers the operations.
+Simultaneously, it charges the batteries storing the energy in DC.
+In case of a power outage, a UPS draws DC stored in batteries and converts it to AC power.
+When this happens, a static switch stops the battery from charging while the inverter supplies the stored battery power to the AC load.
 This swift supply of power to the main reduces interruptions and normal workflow.

 In heavy UPS systems, the advanced static switches are so efficient and responsive that they reduce the switching time to a bare minimum.
 Hence, computers and other electrical appliances do not face sudden shutdown or data loss.